-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2007 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2012 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2007 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2008? \\\72\ % dΑ plic atio ns applied, were admitted, and enrolled (full- or part-time) in fall 2008. began studies during summer in this cohort.
-Applicants should include for consideration for admission (i.e., who completed actionable applications) admission, non-admission, placement on waiting institution).
-Admitted applicants should include wait-listed students Include early decision, early action, and students who ude only those students who fulfilled the requirements lications) and who have been notified of one of the list, or application withdrawn (by applicant or Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 2,598 2,744 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2,467 2,651 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes If yes, please answer the questions below for fall 2008 admissions: s ⊠ No Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is yo our waiting list ranked?
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2012 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2013?
+73.4 % applied, were admitted, and enrolled (full- or part-time) in Fall 20 who began studies during summer in this cohort.
+Applicants should requirements for consideration for admission (i.e., who completed of one of the following actions: admission, non-admission, placen applicant or institution).
+Admitted applicants should include wait-admission.
+13. Include early decision, early action, and students d include only those students who fulfilled the actionable applications) and who have been notified nent on waiting list, or application withdrawn (by Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 2,163 2,657 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2,001 2,541 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrol Total part-time, first-time, first-year (freshman) women who enrolled 90 led 981 C2.
+Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
+If yes, please answer the questions below for Fall 2012 admission es ⊠ No Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted - - Is your waiting list ranked?
 If yes, do you release that information to students?
-Do you release that information to school counselors? hission Requirements High school completion requirement Check the appropriate box to identify your high school completion ☐ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required requirement for degree-seeking entering students: C4.
-Does your institution require or recommend a general college- preparatory program for degree-seeking students? ☑ Require ☐ Recommend ☐ Neither require nor recommend □ Metalet redaile not recommend
+Do you release that information to school counselors?
+Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school completic High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required on requirement for degree-seeking entering students: C4.
+Does your institution require or recommend a general college- preparatory program for degree-seeking students?
+Require Recommend Neither require nor recommend